training-datalab/training-datalab.com/content/en/project/electronic-and-open-government-in-chilean-municipalities/index.md

 * Geospatial shapefiles and data from the Infrastructure of Geospatial Data of Chile portal and the Undersecretariat for Regional Development (IDE-Chile and SUBDERE, 2018, 2020).
 * Data for the number of fixed Internet connections at the municipal district level from the Undersecretariat for Telecommunications (SUBTEL, 2022).
 * The rate of monetary poverty from the Social Observatory Division of the Ministry of Social Development and the Family and the UN Economic Commission for Latin America and the Caribbean (DOS-MDSF and ECLAC, 2021).
-* Indicators of municipal budget with monetary correction and the professionalisation of municipal personnel based on the proportion holding a professional qualification, in both cases using data from SUBDERE’s National System of Municipal Information (SINIM, 2022).
+* Indicators of the municipal budget with monetary correction and the professionalisation of municipal personnel based on the proportion holding a professional qualification, in both cases, using data from SUBDERE’s National System of Municipal Information (SINIM, 2022).
 * Estimated population of the municipal district by the National Institute of Statistics (INE, 2022).

 **Resources**